 - create a constructive dialogue with peers and teachers

-- develop verbal communication skills as they collaborate & work in teams
+- develop verbal communication skills as they collaborate and work in teams

 - express ideas, opinions and facts & listen to other's ideas, opinions and facts